Eduardo Lim

-Eduardo C. Lim (October 13, 1930 – March 25, 2002), also known as Eddie Lim, is a former basketball player like fellow San Beda Red Lions and Hall of Famers Carlos Loyzaga and Antonio Genato.
+Eduardo C. Lim (October 13, 1930 in Jaro, Iloilo City – March 25, 2002), also known as Eddie Lim, is a former basketball player like fellow San Beda Red Lions and Hall of Famers Carlos Loyzaga and Antonio Genato.
 He was a guard who earned the moniker "Stonewall" from sportscaster Willie Hernandez.
 He sparked San Beda to the NCAA championships in 1951-52 and the National Open tournament, also in 1952.
 In the Manila Industrial and Commercial Athletic Association, Lim played a key role for multi-titled YCO that won the National Open crown a record seven straight times under coaches Leo Prieto and the late Tito Eduque.